-Other rare diseases of the liver and bile duct that may increase the risk of developing bile duct cancer include polycystic liver disease and Caroli syndrome (a dilation of the intrahepatic bile ducts that is present at birth).
+Other rare diseases of the liver and bile duct that may increase the risk of developing bile duct cancer include polycystic liver disease and Caroli syndrome (a dilation of the intrahepatic bile ducts present at birth).

 Inflammatory bowel disease includes ulcerative colitis and Crohn’s disease.
 People with these diseases have an increased risk of bile duct cancer.
-This is not explained completely by the link between ulcerative colitis and primary sclerosing cholangitis.

 Older people are more likely than younger people to get bile duct cancer.
 Most people diagnosed with bile duct cancer are in their 60s or 70s.

 In the US, the risk of bile duct cancer is highest among Hispanic Americans.
 Worldwide, bile duct cancer is much more common in Southeast Asia and China, largely because of the high rate of infection with liver flukes in these areas.

 Being overweight or obese can increase the risk of cancers of the gallbladder and bile ducts.
 This could be because obesity increases the risk of gallstones and bile duct stones, as well as the risk of non-alcoholic fatty liver disease.
 But there may be other ways that being overweight can lead to bile duct cancers, such as changes in certain hormones.

 Non-alcoholic fatty liver disease is the build-up of extra fat in the liver cells that's not caused by alcohol.
 Over time, this can cause swelling and scarring that can progress to cancer.